 by Jennifer Sharp, ALP Cycles Coaching

-It’s summer in the Northern Hemisphere and temperatures are hotting up.
-While each person responds differently to heat (some drive, others wilt) there are a few things you can do to beat the heat and ensure you have a good performance.
+Summer is approaching in the Northern Hemisphere and temperatures are heating up.
+While each person responds differently to warm weather (some drive, others wilt) there are a few things you can do to beat the temps and ensure you have a good performance.

 When should I ride?
 Keep in mind the time of day it’s the hottest.
 In Colorado, that means from 11am – 6pm is HOT.
 We highly recommend getting up early (at daybreak, if possible) and getting in those big miles early before the heat of the day.